 Two types of constrained areas are defined for purposes of market power mitigation: Broad Constrained Areas (BCAs) and Narrow Constrained Areas (NCAs), including Dynamic Narrow Constrained Areas.
 The definitions of BCAs and NCAs are based on the electrical properties of the transmission network that can lead to local market power.
 NCAs are chronically constrained areas where one or more suppliers are frequently pivotal.
 As such, they can be defined in advance and are subject to tighter market power mitigation thresholds than BCAs.
-There are three NCAs in MISO Midwest (the Minnesota NCA, the WUMS NCA, and the North WUMS NCA) and two in MISO South (WOTAB and Amite South NCAs).40
+There are three NCAs in MISO Midwest (the Minnesota NCA, the WUMS NCA, and the North WUMS NCA) and two in MISO South (WOTAB and Amite South NCAs).38

 Market power associated with BCA constraints can also be significant.
-When a non-NCA transmission constraint binds, a BCA is defined that includes all resources that significantly affect the power flows on the constraint.
+When a non-NCA transmission constraint binds, a BCA is defined that includes all resources that significantly affects the power flows on the constraint.
 BCA constraints are not chronic like NCA constraints.
 However, they can raise competitive concerns.
 Because of the vast number of potential constraints and the fact that the topology of the transmission network can change significantly when outages occur, it is neither feasible nor desirable to define all possible BCAs in advance.

-Figure A136 to Figure A137: Pivotal Suppliers on Transmission Constraints
+Figure A135 to Figure A136: Pivotal Suppliers on Transmission Constraints

 The next two figures evaluate potential local market power by showing the frequency with which suppliers are pivotal on individual NCA and BCA constraints.
-Figure A136 shows the percentage of all market intervals, by season, during which at least one supplier was pivotal for each type of constraint.
-Figure A137 shows the percentage of the intervals with active constraints in each season with at least one pivotal supplier.
+Figure A135 shows the percentage of all market intervals, by season, during which at least one supplier was pivotal for each type of constraint.
+Figure A136 shows the percentage of the intervals with active constraints in each season with at least one pivotal supplier.
 For the purposes of this analysis, the WUMS and North WUMS NCAs in the Midwest region are combined.

-Based on the results of the NCA threshold calculation specified in Tariff Section 64.1.2.d, the conduct-impact thresholds that applied to the NCAs for the second half of 1 ranged from \$34.25 per MWh in Minnesota to \$100.00 per MWh in Amite South.
-The North WUMS, WUMS, and WOTAB thresholds were \$41.25, \$44.03, and \$50.14 per MWh, respectively.
+38 Based on the results of the NCA threshold calculation specified in Tariff Section 64.1.2.d, the conduct-impact thresholds that applied to the NCAs for the second half of 2022 ranged from \$24.35 per MWh in Minnesota to \$100.00 per MWh in Amite South.
+The North WUMS, WUMS, and WOTAB thresholds were \$417.08, \$30.98, and \$100 per MWh, respectively.
 The NCA thresholds are updated annually on June 1.

-Figure A136: Percentage of Intervals with at Least One Pivotal Supplier $2021\,$
+Figure A135: Percentage of Intervals with at Least One Pivotal Supplier 2022

-Figure A137: Percentage of Active Constraints with a Pivotal Supplier 2021
+Figure A136: Percentage of Active Constraints with a Pivotal Supplier 2022